Trains77/MyScripts/README.md

 # MyScripts
-Contains various scripts that I have made, some have been modified or removed as some could have contain personal information
+Contains various scripts that I have made

 Here are some of the commands that are here: